xing-yang/enhancements/keps/sig-storage/20190530-pv-health-monitor.md

 The RPC changes needed in the CSI Spec are described in the following.

 ##### Add ControllerCheckVolume RPC
 ControllerCheckVolume RPC checks the health condition of PVs themselves, for example if the volume still exists, if the usage is reaching the threshold and so on.
-Input parameters: volume_id is enough.
+ControllerCheckVolume RPC also checks whether the volume is still attached to the node.

 ```
 rpc ControllerCheckVolume (ControllerCheckVolumeRequest)
     returns (ControllerCheckVolumeResponse) {}